creative-workflow/capistrano-container-db/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile` (make sure you have installed ruby and bundler ;):

 ```ruby
 gem 'capistrano', '>= 3.0.0'